Revivedaniel/LazyAfternoonBlog/patchNotes/styleUpdate1.md

 \+ Fixed post title position issues and gave them the global font and color.<br>
 \+ fixed posted by info position issues and gave them the global font italicized and global color.<br>
 \+ Lazy Afternoon Blog jubmbotron takes you to the homepage when clicked
+\+ Updated new post UI to be clean and easy to look at and added background color for possible theme
+\+ Updated new comment UI to match new post UI